 Students in Grade 2 work to further develop rhythmic concepts; they learn about quarter, eighth, half, and whole notes.
 Students learn to play on Orff instruments and sing a pentatonic scale.
 Vocal improvisation and instrumental composition begins using four beat patterns.
 Students also perform rhythmic patterns with unpitched instruments and body percussion.
 They perform in winter and spring musical concerts.

-Grade 2 religion emphasizes developing a spiritual center through prayer, the sacraments and the stories of the life of Jesus, and his miracles.
-The focus is on Jesus’ compassion.
-Students are encouraged to put their own compassion in action in relation to one another and through service projects.
+Grade 2 religion emphasizes developing a spiritual center through prayer, the sacraments, and the stories of the life of Jesus and his miracles.
+The focus in on Jesus' compassion.
 Catholic students in Grade 2 are invited to prepare for the sacraments of Reconciliation and First Communion.
+Others are engaged in a Compassion in Action class, offering those students the opportunity to lead as ambassadors for our all-school service projects.

 Grade 2 students continue meaningful, hands-on science using the Full Option Science System (FOSS) program.
-Students have opportunities to study science units including Insects and Plants; Pebbles, Sand, and Silt; and Balance and Motion.
+Students have opportunities to study science units including Insects and Plants and Pebbles, Sand, and Silt.
 As the year unfolds, students have opportunities to study life cycles of mealworms, brassica plants, painted lady butterflies, and silkworms.
 They investigate the properties and uses of various rocks.
-Students study how things move and what affects their motion.
 Students have the opportunity to construct various experiments and to write about them using the scientific process.

 In Grade 2 social studies, students dig deeply into the concept of community using the Teachers’ Curriculum Institute (TCI) program.
 They ask and answer the questions: What is a community? and How are communities different?
 They discuss and study where and how people live, their jobs, and the goods and services they use.
 Students select a business to develop and present at their Entrepreneur Fair.
 They also study maps and geography.

 Entrepreneurship is the focus in Grade 2.
-Using Google Apps for Education (GAFE), students increase their understanding of word processing, presentation, and spreadsheets.
-As they design business models, they improve keyboarding, personal expression, and problem solving skills.
-Students create innovative slide shows and movies with sound, transitions, and graphics.
+Using Google Apps for Education, students increase their understanding of word processing, presentation, and spreadsheets.
+Using the Keyboarding Without Tears program, they design business models and improve keyboarding, personal expression, and problem solving skills.
+Students create innovative slideshows and movies with sound, transitions, and graphics.
 The program offers a variety of gadgets and equipment for students to research, prototype, and build.